 Good to Know:

-Daugherty offers a taste test idea for beginners: “Try [the] wine straight from the bottle first and analyze [it] in three parts: mouthfeel, aromas, and flavors.”
-He adds, “Then, pour the rest into the decanter—let it sit for 15, 30, and 45 minutes, trying a glass at each stage.”
+Daugherty offers a taste test idea for beginners: “Try [the] wine straight from the bottle first and analyze [it] in three parts: mouthfeel, aromas and flavors.”
+He adds, “Then, pour the rest into the decanter—let it sit for 15, 30 and 45 minutes, trying a glass at each stage.”
 He also notes that one should be able to detect differences along the way.
 If this seems like too much of a process, Daugherty’s default decanting time with reds is one hour before serving.

-Most Durable: Spiegelau Authentis Decanter
+Spiegelau Authentis Decanter

 O’Brien is also a fan of wide decanter bases, particularly when it comes to big, bold wines.
 His favorite wine decanter for these bottles?
-“The Spiegelau Authentis decanter offers a wide surface area for those very powerful wines in need of maximum aeration—it is also sturdy and durable,” he says, noting the model’s relative affordability for its quality.
-The lead-free, crystal wine decanter also has a 35.3-ounce capacity and a 9-inch wide base.
+The Spiegelau Authentis Decanter, which boasts a wide surface area, "for those very powerful wines in need of maximum aeration.
+It is also sturdy and durable,” he says, noting the model’s relative affordability for its quality.
+The lead-free, crystal wine decanter comes in two sizes: a 35.3-ounce one with a 9-inch wide base, and a 50.7-ounce one with a 9.5-inch base.